Emergent Spacetime and Cosmic Inflation: Emergent spacetime from matrix model

 We emphasize that we have not introduced any spacetime structure to define the action \eq{ikkt}.
 It is enough to suppose the matrix algebra $\mathcal{A}_N$ consisted of a bunch of matrices which are subject to a few relationships given by Eqs. \eq{jacobi} and \eq{eom}.

 First suppose that the vacuum configuration of $\mathcal{A}_N$ is given by

 which must be a solution of Eqs. \eq{jacobi} and \eq{eom}.
-An obvious solution in the limit $N \to \infty$ is given by the Moyal-Heisenberg algebra\footnote{ The conventional choice of vacuum in Coulomb branch is given by $[\phi_a, \phi_b]|_{\mathrm{vac}} = 0$ and so $\langle \phi_a \rangle_{\mathrm{vac}} = \mathrm{diag}\big( (\alpha_a)_1, (\alpha_a)_2, \cdots, (\alpha_a)_N \big)$.
-However, it turns out (see Section III.C in \cite{hsy-review}) that, in order to describe a classical geometry from a background-independent theory, it is necessary to have a nontrivial vacuum defined by a ¡°coherent¡± condensation obeying the algebra (\ref{moyal-vac}).
+In particular, we are interested in the matrix algebra $\mathcal{A}_N$ in the limit $N \to \infty$.
+An obvious solution in the limit $N \to \infty$ is given by the Moyal-Heisenberg algebra\footnote{ The conventional choice of vacuum in Coulomb branch is given by $[\phi_a, \phi_b]|_{\mathrm{vac}} = 0$ and so $\langle \phi_a \rangle_{\mathrm{vac}} = \mathrm{diag}\big( (\lambda_a)_1, (\lambda_a)_2, \cdots, (\lambda_a)_N \big)$.
+However, it turns out (see Section III.C in \cite{1hsy-review}) that, in order to describe a classical geometry from a background-independent theory, it is necessary to have a nontrivial vacuum defined by a ``coherent" condensation obeying the algebra (\ref{moyal-vac}).
 For this reason, we will choose the Moyal-Heisenberg vacuum instead of the conventional vacuum.
-A similar reasoning was also advocated in footnote 2 in Ref. \cite{hea}.}
+A similar reasoning was also advocated in footnote 2 in Ref. \cite{1hea}.}

-where $(B_{ab}) = - L_P^{-2} (\mathbf{1}_n \otimes i \sigma^2)$ is a $2n \times 2n$ constant symplectic matrix and $L_P$ is a typical length scale set by the vacuum.
+where $(B)_{ab} = - l_s^{-2} (\mathbf{1}_n \otimes i \sigma^2)$ is a $2n \times 2n$ constant symplectic matrix and $l_s$ is a typical length scale set by the vacuum.
 A general solution will be generated by considering all possible deformations of the Moyal-Heisenberg algebra \eq{moyal-vac}.
 It is assumed to take the form

 obeying the deformed algebra given by

 where

 with the definition $\partial_a \equiv \mathrm{ad}_{p_a} = -i [p_a, \cdot]$.
 For the general matrix $\phi_a \in \mathcal{A}_N$ to be a solution of Eqs. \eq{jacobi} and \eq{eom}, the set of matrices $\widehat{F}_{ab} \in \mathcal{A}_N$, called the field strengths of NC $U(1)$ gauge fields $\widehat{A}_a \in \mathcal{A}_N$, must obey the following equations